gw-ospo/curioss-patterns/set-up-an-ospo-giving-page.md

 ## Develop a communications strategy and supporting materials
 * Develop a strategy for promoting direct donations through the giving page and acknowledging donors on the OSPO’s website, materials and communication platforms.
-* Consider developing a prospectus outlining different donor or sponsorship ‘packages’ , options for once-off smaller contributions and information about how donations will be used.
+* Consider developing a prospectus outlining different donor or sponsorship ‘packages’, options for once-off smaller contributions and information about how donations will be used.

 ## Set up an OSPO Giving Page
 * Create a dedicated page on the OSPO’s website.